 Parents Need to Know

 Parents need to know that The Lucky Dragon is a 2009 Chinese anime that is cursed, at least for English-speaking audiences, with truly horrendous voice acting.
-The listless, emotionless voices make this movie pretty much unwatchable, if not outright impossible to figure out what's happening with the already confusing story.
+The listless, emotionless voices make this movie pretty much unwatchable, if not outright impossible to figure out.
 In terms of content, there is frequent battle violence, as animals and humans do battle with swords and bows and arrows, and in two scenes a character is placed over fire to be roasted alive.
 Regardless, for parents and kids, this movie is, quite literally, lost in translation.

 What's the story?

 A mischievous dragon gets into trouble and is banished to Earth.
-On Earth he takes the form of a young boy.
-He befriends and joins The Order of Swords, who do battle with the evil Stretch for control of the Earth as each tries to possess the Bantam Sword.
-The Bantam Sword is atop a mountain, and as the forces of good and evil battle to claim it, the mischievous dragon must find a way to assist in The Order of Swords' quest as he tries to find happiness in his new surroundings.
+On Earth he takes the form of a young boy, and he befriends and joins the Order of Swords, who do battle with the evil Stretch for control of Earth as each tries to possess the Bantam Sword.
+The Bantam Sword is atop a mountain, and, as the forces of good and evil battle to claim it, the mischievous dragon must find a way to assist in the Order of Swords' quest as he tries to find happiness in his new surroundings.